middlebury/college-handbook/content/i-policies-for-all/non-discrim-policies/svc-assist-animals.md

 ---
-slug: "/pages/i-policies-for-all/non-discrim-policies/svc-assist-animals"
+slug: /pages/i-policies-for-all/non-discrim-policies/svc-assist-animals
-date: "2021-05-01"
+date: 2021-05-01
-title: "B.1.d.
-Service and Assistance Animals Policy"
+title: B.1.d.
+Service and Assistance Animals Policy
 ---
 This policy addresses Service Animals and Assistance Animals, as defined below, while they are on campus.
-For policies regarding general pets and animals on the Vermont campus, see the Pet Policy section of the College Handbook ([II.A.6\.
+For policies regarding general pets and animals on the Vermont campus, see the Pet Policy section of the College Handbook ([II.A.6.
 Pet Policy](/pages/ii-ug-college-policies/commun-policies/pets)).

 **A.      Service Animals**

 The Department of Justice defines service animals as **"dogs that are individually trained to do work or perform tasks for people with disabilities."** Examples of such work or tasks include guiding people who are blind, alerting people who are deaf, pulling a wheelchair, alerting and protecting a person who is having a seizure, reminding a person with mental illness to take prescribed medications, calming a person with Post Traumatic Stress Disorder (PTSD) during an anxiety attack, or performing other duties.
 Service animals are working animals, not pets.
 The work or task a dog has been trained to provide must be directly related to the person’s disability.
 Dogs whose sole function is to provide comfort or emotional support do not qualify as service animals under the ADA.
-This definition does not affect or limit the broader definition of “assistance animal” under the Fair Housing Act [FHA].” (see policies for assistance animals in section B below)
+This definition does not affect or limit the broader definition of “assistance animal” under the Fair Housing Act \[FHA\].” (see policies for assistance animals in section B below)

 Service animals need not have special certification or identification in order to qualify as such.
 They need only be required because of a disability and to be trained to work or perform a task.
 If it is not readily apparent what work an animal performs, Middlebury personnel will limit inquiries to only two questions, which are: